abw/spinal-tapsum/README.md

   spinal-tapsum.js [options] number-of-paragraphs

 Options:
   -h / --help         This help
   -v / --version      Print version number
+  -s / --sequential   Select sequential quotes
   -p / --paras        Wrap each paragraph in <p>...</p>
   -d / --divs         Wrap each paragraph in <div>...</div>
   -l / --lines        Output each paragraph as a single line
 ```

 The `-v` or `--version` option will display the current version.

+The default behaviour is to pick random quotes.
+The `-s` or `--sequential`
+option can be used to select sequential quotes.

 The `-p` or `--paras` option will wrap the quotes in `<p>...</p>` elements.